YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-04-18-ml-interview.markdown

 + Can we update the model without retraining it from the beginning?
 + How fast is prediction compared to other models?
 How fast is training compared to other models?
 + Does the model have any meta-parameters and thus require tuning?
 How do we do this?
++ In training a neural network, you notice that the loss does not decrease in the few starting epochs.
+What could be the reason?
+++ The learning rate is too low.
+++ Regularizaton parameter is high.
+++ Stuck at local minima.

 ### ML Theory
-+ What is deep learning and what are some of the main characteristics that distinguish it from traditional machine learning
++ What is deep learning and what are some of the main characteristics that distinguish it from traditional machine learning ++ ML algorthms are not very useful when working with high dimensional data.
+++ The second major challenge is to tell the computer what are the features it should look for in predicting the outcome as well as to achieve better accuracy while doing so.
 + What is linear in a generalized linear model?
 + What is a probabilistic graphical model?
 What is the difference between Markov networks and Bayesian networks?
 + Give an example of an application of non-negative matrix factorization